This is an audio only podcast

-In this audio episode of The Handyguys Podcast we discuss talk about moving off of the telecommunication and entertainment grid.
+In this audio episode of The Handyguys Podcast we discuss Cutting The Cable and moving off of the telecommunication and entertainment grid.
 How much do you pay for your home phone and TV entertainment?
 You can save a lot of money by cutting some of the cables.

 Moving off of the grid – Eliminate the local phone service